jeanslack/Videomass/develop/localization_guidelines.md

 - es_ES   (Spanish)
 - fr_FR   (French)
 - pl_PL   (Polish)
+- en_GB   (English)

-You can choose the language you prefer to translate.
+You can choose the language you prefer to translate (even those not yet existing).

 #### Requirements